What is ocean warming?

 The ocean is a vital part of Earth’s climate system: It helps moderate climate and slow the impacts of global warming.
 Covering 70 percent of the planet, the ocean soaks up heat trapped in the atmosphere by carbon dioxide and other greenhouse gases.
-Without this buffering effect, the planet’s average land temperature would be around an unlivable 120°F — twice as high as today.

 The ocean’s surface layer, home to most marine life, takes most of this heat.
 As a result, the top 700 meters (2,300 feet) of the global ocean has warmed about 1.5°F since 1901.
 And scientists recently found that the rate of warming in the top 6,500 feet of the ocean over the past few decades was about 40 percent higher than previously estimated.

 Water can hold more heat than land or air, so it warms more slowly, but this rate is still alarming.
 The ocean won’t hold this heat forever.
 It will eventually be released, feeding back into the climate system and causing further warming.

 Even the seemingly slight increase of 1.5°F in ocean temperature represents an enormous amount of heat, one large enough to transform marine biodiversity, change ocean chemistry, raise sea levels, and fuel extreme weather.
 Earth is already experiencing the consequences of these changes, impacting property, lives, and livelihoods—and not just in coastal areas.